concepticon/concepticon/RELEASING.md

 - Update landing page:
   - DOI badge for concepticon/concepticon-data
   - release number and github link
+  - Update about.mako with the content of concepticon-data/CONTRIBUTORS.md
 - Create downloads:
 ```
 clld-create-downloads development.ini